openresty/lua-resty-core/lib/ngx/process.md

 Enables the privileged agent process in Nginx.

+The priviledged agent process does not listen on any virtual server ports like those worker processes.
+And it uses the same system account as the nginx master process, which is usually a privileged account like `root`.

+The `init_worker_by_lua*` directive handler still runs in the privileged agent process.
+And one can use the [type](#type) function provided by this module to check if the current process is a privileged agent.

 In case of failures, returns `nil` and a string describing the error.

 [Back to TOC](#table-of-contents)